Thoughts about hr and management in the real world – extra information I couldn't fit in my books!.

 Can you tell me about a client who has been using enableHR.
 How did they use it and what were the outcomes?

-One of our fastest growing clients, a manufacturing and engineering business, Buckley Systems, has been using enableHR for 3 years and has the system well-and truly integrated into their HR and H&S processes.
-In the last 3-4 years Buckley Systems have expanded to keep up with demand and enableHR has scaled with them – the business now has nearly 120 new employees supported in the system.
+One of our fastest growing clients, a manufacturing and engineering business, has been using enableHR for 3 years and has the system well-and truly integrated into their HR and H&S processes.
+This business specialises in precision electromagnets and exp[orts 100 percent of their product.
+In the last 3-4 years the business has expanded to keep up with demand and enableHR has scaled with them – the business now has nearly 120 new employees supported in the system.

-Buckley systems started from scratch with an HRIS.
-The journey really began with the need for a Health and Safety system that could be linked with an employee self-service portal to minimize health and safety risks and improve reporting capabilities.
-Buckley Systems and enableHR worked to customize a security structure that would streamline access to and visibility over relevant data for managers.
+enableHR was first approached by the Client with the need for a Health and Safety system that could be linked with an employee self-service portal to minimize health and safety risks and improve reporting capabilities.
 Today, reporting figures show that trends in injury rates have dropped significantly and a visibly strong health and safety culture.

-What’s next for Buckley Systems?
+What’s next for our client?
 We recently caught up with the HR team who are feeling excited about leading engagement and meaningful performance conversations with the roll out of enableHR’s online performance reviews this month!

 What do you see as the future of HRIS systems?